-The common shareholders have the right to participate in the company’s profitability.
+- Right to share profitability - The common shareholders have the right to participate in the company’s profitability.
 In terms of profit generated by the company, shareholders also have the right to income distribution through the dividend payments.

-If the company issues new shares in public, then the current shareholder has the right to buy from this.
+- Right to buy new shares - If the company issues new shares in public, then the current shareholder has the right to buy from this.

-The shareholders can give their vote in the company’s general meetings.
+- Right to vote - The shareholders can give their vote in the company’s general meetings.
 It is the biggest right that they have.
 According to regulation, one shareholder can cast one vote.

-They also have the right to receive dividend payments.
+- Rights to dividends - They also have the right to receive dividend payments.